dbarrosop/sir/docs/api/api_v1.0.rst

 * **content**: Content of the variable.
 * **category**: Category of the variable.
 * **name**: Name of the variable.
 * **extra_vars**: Use this field to add extra data to your variable.
-It is recommended to use a JSON string
+It is recommended to use a JSON string.

 Returns
 _______